browserengineering/book/book/animations.md

       DrawText(text=text)
       DrawText(text=fades)

 In each case, rastering this display list means first drawing the three words to a Skia surface created by `saveLayer`, and then copying that to the root surface while applying transparency.
 Crucially, the drawing is identical in both frames; only the copy differs.
-This means we can speed this up with caching.
+This means we can speed it up with caching.

-The idea is to first draw the three words to a separate surface, which we'll call a *composited layer*:
+The idea is to first draw the three words to a separate surface (but this time owned by us, not Skia), which we'll call a *composited layer*:

     Composited Layer 1:
       DrawText(text=This)